EdbMails EDB Recovery and Migration software

 EdbMails is a recovery and migration application that can help to repair corrupted or damaged Outlook data files, causing the ‘Outlook data file cannot be accessed’ error message.
 The application can scan and repair the file, enabling you to access your Outlook data again.
 The steps to use EdbMails are relatively straightforward, and the repair process can be completed in a few minutes.
 After the repair process is complete, you can export the OST file to PST format or perform OST to Office 365 migration.

-• Step 1: Install EdbMails OST to PST Converter
+• Step 1: Download and install EdbMails OST to PST Converter

 • Step 2: Select the Outlook data file to repair